jackmiller1986/TurtlePulseCore/README.md

 If you purchased a kit, all of the parts you need to print are located in the [Base_Build](https://github.com/ArmoredTurtle/BoxTurtle/tree/main/STLs/Base_Build) folder under STLs on this repository.
 There is also a [web-based configurator](https://armoredturtle.xyz/stl-configurator.html) available for easy identification and download of what STLs to print outside of a base kit build.

+If you have an LDO BoxTurtle kit, these are the options to pick on the web-based configurator:

+- ``Would you like normal or monolithic skirts?`` - your choice.
+If you can fit monolithic on your printer, it has a more unified look vs the split parts, but it's going to require minimum 300mm bed (probably 305x305).
+If you want them meshed you can either set top/bottom layers to 0 for the whole model, or you can do a height range modifier up to 3.6mm.
+- ``Would you prefer a hbu or pass through skirts?`` - Hub is our recommended default choice.
+- ``Are you using printed corners or extrusion corners?`` - Printed corners
+- ``LED corners or plain?`` - Plain
+- ``Are you using D2F or D2HW style switches?`` - D2HW
+- ``Are you using an AFC-Lite or BTT MMB/Mosfetti board?`` - AFC-Lite
+- ``Would you like to print the Hardware or No-Hardware version of the trays?`` - Choose No Hardware if you have a minimum 235x235mm bed.
+Some enders are max 220x220mm and so the 'bars' that slot into the extrusion require hardware (heatsets/screws) to attach to the tray.
+- ``What style tray would you like to print?
+Plain, Inlay, Multicolor, or Desiccant?`` - Again, a bit of personal choice.
+Plain would be the base option, but there's no reason you couldn't print the others.
+An enclosure is in the works so if you wanted to future proof for that, desiccant trays are available (in two sizes).
+- ``Would you like to print a TurtleNeck buffer?`` - Yes

+If all of the above sounds a bit overwhelming, you can print all of the parts in [LDO_BoxTurtle_Kit_STLs.zip]((https://github.com/ArmoredTurtle/BoxTurtle/tree/main/STLs/STLs/LDO_BoxTurtle_Kit_STLs.zip) and they will be the right ones to build a functioning BoxTurtle.

 This is NOT a [VORON Design](https://vorondesign.com) project, we strongly recommend that you run a profile that is specific to BoxTurtle.
 Voron parts profiles are not recommended for BoxTurtle printed parts.

 There is a calibration print that you may like to print before getting started [here](https://www.printables.com/model/1004303-box-turtle-calibration-fidget).